Matthew Low

 Cooperation

 I collaborate with many research groups within the university, and researchers, government stakeholders and NGOs from all over the world.
 These include the honeybee disease research group, the small mammal zoonoses research group and the sustainable insects-as-food research group at SLU.
-Recently I have begun working with the Education Development Unit at SLU and gender and educational researchers at the Department of Urban and Rural Development.
+I also collaborate with questions in relation to teacher education at the Unit for Education Development, and with gender and educational researchers at the Department of Urban and Rural Development.

 Internationally I work with the Snow Leopard Trust in Mongolia & India, the Great Barrier Reef Marine Park Authority in Australia, Makarere University in Uganda, the National Trust for Nature Conservation in Nepal, the Depatment of Conservation in New Zealand and the Australian Antarctic Division in Australia & Antarctica.